- Plume Legal

 - Professional advisors, such as lawyers, accountants, insurers and information security and forensics experts.

-- Marketing vendors that help promote the Plume Services (such as by email marketing) and from time to time supplement personal information that we already have.
-For example, Meta receives and uses certain data related to the use of the Services to help us deliver personalized advertising on its platform and assess the effectiveness of this advertising.]
+- Marketing vendors that help promote the Plume Services (such as by email marketing) and supplement personal information that we already have.
+For example, Meta receives and uses certain data related to the use of the Plume Services to help us deliver personalized advertising on its platform and assess the effectiveness of this advertising.

 - Service providers to enable them to perform services on our behalf, including data analytics, geo-location based on IP address analytics, data security, cloud storage providers, ecommerce operations, surveys, research, administration of promotions, offers and promotions and otherwise to help us carry out our business.